AHG HOTEL & RESORT'S COMMITMENT TO A SAFE HOLIDAY, SYNONYMOUS WITH COMFORT AND WELL-BEING IN ACCOMMODATION FACILITIES

 The official language is Kiswahili, but English is also widespread.

-The current is 230 V and 50 Hz.
+The electricity is 230 V and 50 Hz.
 The sockets have three holes as in the UK and an adapter with flat slats, as the English type, is therefore recommended.

 Discover the wonderful island of Zanzibar in all its forms, let yourself be surprised by the untouched landscapes and the colors of the local culture.
 Rely on the experts hands of our partner that with a wide choice of excursions will be able to reveal every secret of this earthly paradise.